11ty/eleventy/docs/layouts.md

 </html>
 ```

 Note that the layout template will populate the `content` data with the child template’s content.
 Also note that we don’t want to double-escape the output, so we’re using the provided Nunjuck’s `safe` filter here (see more language double-escaping syntax below).
+Note that layouts can contain their own front matter data!
+It’ll be merged with the content’s data on render (content data takes precedence, if conflicting keys arise).

 All of this would output the following HTML content: